Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 Looking around, she doesn’t see anything out of place.
 A few weird fetishes, one room that’s piled high with wrapped mist weed, and one shanty in the middle of an alley that is almost definitely home to a serial killer.
 She’ll report what she needs to after she’s done, but it really looks as though there’s nothing more to see.
 There’s not even a hint of Chaos having been here.
 His presence would be slamming her spiritual head into the ground right now if he were even a kilometer away, but she can’t feel even a tingle.

-Then comes the aforementioned tingle.
+Then, as if from that thought alone, comes the aforementioned tingle.

 It’s not terribly heavy at first, like the emotion of love, but then once she’s aware of it, it passes and meets with every nerve and cell in her body, fully acquainting her with that massive, mountainous presence.
 Becoming exceptionally and increasingly-more attuned to magical frequencies over the years, she’s only become more and more sensitive to the feeling of Chaos’ infusia, that black-white mass that turns the frail into legends and the dumb into geniuses.

 Like being submersed in an ocean of mint, she feels a gentle, cool current that points her the way.
-Flowing through the air that feels as thick as a storm to her, Order walks through a couple of streets until she finds it: a single, common, run-of-the-mill Kanvanian home, tightly and cozily packed in with the rest along its lane.
+Flowing through the air that feels as thick as a storm to her, Order walks through a couple of streets until she finds it: a common, run-of-the-mill Kanvanian home, tightly and cozily packed in with the rest along its lane.

-Her features sharpen.
-This is the one.
+Her features sharpen alongside her senses; this is the one.

 Knowing that no one but her target is inside, she opens the door and starts looking around.

 Though she can see through walls, it’s not the right kind of vision for spotting beings wrapped in pure magic.
-She cuts off her x-ray spell and instead heightens her senses as far as she’s able.
+She cuts off her spell and instead heightens her senses as far as she’s able.
 For a single moment, she casts her presence out to that magic sea, lets her spiritual tip-toes push off the sand, and she drifts out in the enormous feeling of mana to lead her the way.

 She closes her eyes for only a second, and she feels her target.